Ryanair ups profit forecast 10 percent on strong yields

-DUBLIN Ryanair (RYA.I) raised its 2011 profit forecast by 10 percent on Monday, saying a focus on more lucrative routes was pushing up revenue per passenger and offsetting stubbornly high fuel prices.
+DUBLIN Ryanair (RYA.I) raised its 2011 profit forecast by 10 percent on Monday, saying higher revenue per passenger mile would offset stubbornly high fuel prices.

-Europe's largest budget airline said it had seen virtually no impact from the global downturn in consumer confidence, but warned traffic would fall in the coming months as it grounded 80 aircraft because fuel prices made routes unprofitable.
+Europe's largest budget airline said it had seen virtually no impact from the downturn in consumer confidence, but warned traffic would fall in the coming months as it grounded 80 aircraft as a result of high fuel prices.

-"In the markets with austerity, we are growing," Chief Executive Officer Michael O'Leary told a meeting with analysts after releasing results for the first half of the 2011 financial year.

-"The more price sensitive people are getting... the more they switch to Ryanair," he said.
+"We are well booked for the coming months, fractionally ahead of where we were last year," Chief Financial Officer Howard Millar told Reuters.
+"So far we have not seen any impact from recession."

-The airline, which flew over 70 million passengers last year, said it expected to make a profit of 440 million euros (378 million pounds) for its 2011 financial year, up from its previous forecast of 400 million.
+The airline, which flew over 70 million passengers last year, said it expected to make a profit before tax of 440 million euros ($605 million) for its 2011 financial year, up from its previous forecast of 400 million.

 Yields -- the keenly watched measure showing average revenue gained per mile per passenger -- will grow at 14 percent in the six months to March, up from 12 percent previously forecast.